 Senate District Legislative Reports

-The Oklahoma Aeronautics Commission (OAC) undertook a research project to estimate the economic impact of aviation and aerospace in Oklahoma.
+The Oklahoma Department of Aerospace and Aeronautics (ODAA) undertook a research project to estimate the economic impact of aviation and aerospace in Oklahoma.
 Public airports are essential to Oklahoma’s transportation infrastructure, and airports are major contributors to the state’s economy.

 Four impact categories including jobs, payroll, spending, and annual economic activity (payroll plus spending), were used to express each airport’s annual economic impact.
 The process to measure annual economic impacts started with first identifying all direct impacts.
 Once all direct impacts were documented through site visits, phone interviews, surveys, and other research, the IMPLAN input/output econometric model was used to estimate additional indirect/induced economic impacts.
 These are a result of direct impacts re-circulating once they are introduced into Oklahoma’s state economy.
 Together, direct and indirect/induced impacts equal total annual economic impacts for each impact category.